 The gifting sector is booming – and not just at Christmas.

-Food & Drink
+Food and Drink

-You've probably already noticed some referral examples from subscription businesses already.
+You may have noticed some referral examples from subscription businesses already.
 But, just in case you missed them, here are a few more.

 Sport & Fitness